Skip Global navigation and goto content

 The Florida Department of Health in Indian River County no longer provides travel immunizations.

-For a search of travel medicine clinics, visit Find a Clinic.
+For a search of travel medicine clinics, find a clinic.